aliwahabdev/skiff-tauri/README.md

 # Installing

-- Grab a download from the [Release Artifacts](https://github.com/realAliDevex/skiff-app/releases)
+- --Grab a download from the [Release Artifacts](https://github.com/realAliDevex/skiff-app/releases)--
 - [Compile from source](#dependencies)

 ---